cawarwick/ThorImage-Folder-Stack-Splitter-/README.md

 Basic operations of this macro
 1. Open the tiffs in the experimental folder
 2. If the are 2 files, open and concat them into a single file
+3. Check to see if there are 2 or 3 channels in a specific channel.
+If there are 3 channels, remove the 3rd channel (i.e. the reference channel which gets left on occasionally)
-3. Rearrange the stacks from XYZTC into a more common XYCZT
+4. Rearrange the stacks from XYZTC into a more common XYCZT
-4. Remove blank frames from end of recording and round to the nearest volume
+5. Remove blank frames from end of recording and round to the nearest volume
-5. Remove any bad z-planes e.g. a flyback frame. (optional, and needs to be turned on or off)
+6. Remove any bad z-planes e.g. a flyback frame. (optional, and needs to be turned on or off)
-6. Break the files into pieces smaller than 4 gb.
+7. Break the files into pieces smaller than 4 gb.
 This is necessary for Suite2p as it wants files in a MultiPage TIFF format and if the files are >4gb ImageJ saves them as a SinglePage format.
 If the files are not <4gb suite2p will not ‘see’ them.
-7. Save the split files as _001, 002, 003, etc.
+8. Save the split files as _001, 002, 003, etc.